Standard Model Theory for the FCC-ee Tera-Z stage

 The method and its applications are described in comprehensive detail in Ref.~\cite{Borowka:2018dsa}.
-Among the applications is the prediction of results for the finite I39 integral, see Fig.~\ref{fig:I39}, which is so far not available in the literature and contributes, e.g., to Higgs$+$jet production at NLO.
-Its coefficient at finite order is reprinted in Fig.~\ref{fig:I39OTE0funcplot}.
+Among the applications is the prediction of results for the finite I39 integral, see \Fref{fig:I39}, which is, as yet, not available in the literature and contributes, \eg to Higgs$+$jet production at the NLO.
+Its coefficient at finite order is given in \Fref{fig:I39OTE0funcplot}.
 Results for higher orders in the dimensional regulator $\epsilon$ are found in Ref.~\cite{Borowka:2018dsa}.